Utah-CS3550-Fall-2023/assignments/hw2.md

 - Write valid CSS code and serve it from a web server
 - Modify HTML code to make it accessible from CSS selectors
 - Convert visual designs into web page stylesheets
-- Build responsive websites using a "mobile first" approach
+- Build moderately complex layouts using flex-box

 The assignment is due Friday, 22 Sep before midnight.
 The course's normal extension policy applies.
 Hand in your finished assignment by